varya/varya.github.com/content/pages/1--design-systems/what-is-a-design-system/index.md

 <i>

-Coming back to the story in very beginning, my talk was about documenting all the listed aspects at a company desgin system website and  organizing the processes for its constant evolving: [slides](https://varya.me/react-finland-2019/), [video](https://youtu.be/gDkUpx0dVc0?t=9993).
+Coming back to the story in very beginning, my talk was about documenting all the listed aspects at a company design system website and  organizing the processes for its constant evolving: [slides](https://varya.me/react-finland-2019/), [video](https://youtu.be/gDkUpx0dVc0?t=9993).